alivardic/openEvalR/README.md

 > the original files could not be shared due to privacy and GDPR
 > concerns

-> Decode and Troubleshoot check() errors during R package validation, as
+> Decode and Troubleshoot errors during R package development and
-> well as diagnosing and resolving Git-related errors encountered while
+> validation, as well as diagnosing and resolving Git-related errors
-> setting up version control and publishing to GitHub.
+> encountered while setting up version control and publishing to GitHub.